 Why?
-Because Google has one core goal.
-To help users find what they’re looking for.
+Because Google has one main goal: to help users find what they’re looking for.

-This is good SEO – and what you should be implementing on your website.
+This is good SEO – and E-A-T is what you should be implementing on your website.

-Any website that is bad for user experience is punished by their algorithms.
+Any website that is bad for UX (user experience) is punished with lower organic rankings.

 Fundamentally, Google rewards the good and punishes the bad.